 In 2014, our women started dreaming about returning to their ancestral homes.
 We visited communities across the Murshidabad district (rural West Bengal) and began starting new businesses in strategic locations.
 We’re seeing some of our women return home for the first time.
 Better still, as we’ve gotten to know our new neighborhoods, we can help communities ensure their daughters are never trafficked away.

 Our heart is for the thousands still seeking a safe, caring community to call home, and the millions more at risk.
 We’re still launching new businesses in Kolkata and more in West Bengal.
 We make bags, tees, scarves, and apparel for sale around the world.
-In buying Freeset, we hope you’re about making better homes and communities to belong.
+In buying Freeset, you’re strengthening homes and communities.

 In 1999, Kerry and Annie Hilton left New Zealand with their four children and moved to Kolkata to work and live amongst the poor.
 Naively, they signed up for an apartment in the middle of the day.
 It was only when Kerry was taking a walk at night that he discovered they had moved into the largest red light area in the city, Sonagacchi.
 Their new neighbors were thousands of women forced into prostitution by trafficking and poverty.